Hotell/typescript-lib-starter/README.md

     > `es2015` field in package.json
     >
     > this is useful if you wanna transpile everything or just wanna ship untranspiled esNext code for evergreen browsers)
-  - `fesm` 👉 experimental bundle type introduced by Angular team ( it bundles all your non transpiled code to one file, although it includes webpack boilerplate for module resolution/rollup does this better )
+  - `fesm` 👉 experimental bundle type introduced by Angular team (TL;DR: it's an es2015 flattened bundle, like UMD but with latest ECMAscript and JS modules)
 - type definitions are automatically generated and shipped with your package
   - > `types` field in package.json
 - `sideEffects` 👉 [support proper tree-shaking](https://webpack.js.org/guides/tree-shaking/#mark-the-file-as-side-effect-free) for whole library ( Webpack >= 4).
 Turn this off or adjust as needed if your modules are not pure!